 - Beth Lind – Software Tester

 A clinical or rehab liaison is responsible for filling the beds of a rehab facility with appropriate patients.
-These types of non-clinical jobs have a strong marketing and sales angle, as you’re often selling services to physicians, case managers, and even the community at large.
+These types of non-clinical jobs have a strong marketing and sales angle, as you’re often trying to build referral relationships with physicians, case managers, and SNFs.

 Clinical liaison roles tend to be pretty flexible, and they’re great for those who work both independently and on teams.
-These roles do require clinical licenses, and you still spend quite a bit of time with patients—just not treating them directly.
+These roles often require a clinical license, and you still spend quite a bit of time with patients—just not treating them directly.

-I wrote an article on how to become a rehab liaison, and you should check it out!
-Rehab liaisons are basically sales and marketing reps for inpatient rehab facilities, and I really enjoyed my time working in that role 🙂
+We wrote an article on how to become a rehab liaison, and you should check it out!

 Pros

-- It’s pretty easy to move into a clinical liaison career, provided you have worked in acute care and/or inpatient rehab.
+- It’s pretty easy to move into a clinical liaison career, especially if you’ve worked in acute care and/or inpatient rehab

-- The non-clinical jobs are fun!
-You still get to work with patients, but in a much less physically and emotionally demanding way.
+- You still get to work with patients, but in a much less physically and emotionally demanding way

 Cons